stevegrunwell/technical-debt/slides/conclusion.md

 Note:

-What have we learned today?
+- What have we learned today?

-First, technical debt is inevitable – we can't build things without incurring some sort of debt.
-What we *can* do is make sure we're minimizing the impact of it.
+    + Tech debt is inevitable, but we can be aware of how much we're taking on

-We've ever vigilant, always watching for red flags in our projects.
+    + Ever vigilant, always watching for red flags in our projects.

-We're documenting not only how something works, but why it's there.
-That, combined with code review, is lowering our bus factor.
+    + Document not only how, but why; reduce bus factor

-We're ensuring that not only are we writing tests, but we're focused on the result, not the implementation.
+    + Writing tests, focused on result, not implementation

-We're making sure we're cleaning up old functionality that we don't need anymore, and making sure new functionality we write can easily be removed later, if necessary.
+    + Cleaning up old functionality and ensuring new features can be removed easily

-We're resisting the urge to jump on every bandwagon that rolls through town.
+    + Resisting the urge to jump on every bandwagon

-And finally, we're being smart about how we handle application dependencies.
+    + Being smart about how we handle application dependencies